Display windows mostly covered for privacy, the McKeirnan Hardware Building is now a private residence

 Classification: Historic Contributing

-Burlingame Hall (also known as Seeley Hall), constructed in 1879, was moved to this site in 1913 when the New Seeley Theatre & Opera House was constructed.
-The Hall was demolished in the 1930s.
+Burlingame Hall (also known as Seeley Hall), constructed in 1879, was moved to this site in 1913 prior to construction of the New Seeley Theatre & Opera House.
+The Hall was demolished in the 1930s and the site remained vacant.

 The McKeirnans purchased the lot in 1945 and began construction of their new store and show room in 1946.
 R.J.
 McKeirnan, shortly before his death in 1938, designed the Moderne/Art Deco style building.
 The building was not erected until 1946 because of the Depression and World War II.
 McKeiman's heirs constructed R.J.'s original design after World War II.
 The $25,000 building had modern canted showroom windows on two elevations.
 The structure is now used as a residence.

 Description and much of the Cultural Data based on